 If no alarms occurred while the system was armed and there are no trouble conditions present, LCD5500Z keypads will display "System Disarmed No Alarm Memory" for a few seconds, and then "Enter Code to Arm System".
+If the system is in alarm and is silenced by entering the access code, the LCD display may prompt "Communications Cancelled".
+This will notify the user that the alarm has not been sent to the central monitoring station.

 - 3. If an alarm occurred while the system was armed: - PC55XXZ and LCD5501Z keypads will flash the Memory indicator - LCD5500Z keypads will display "View Memory <> "Zone of Alarm".
-See "Viewing Alarms in Memory" on page 14.
+See "Viewing Alarms in Memory" on page 13.

-CAUTION: If you return and find that an alarm has occurred while you were away, it is possible that an intruder may still be on the premises.
+CAUTION: If you return and find that an alarm has occurred while you were away, it is possible that an intruder is still on the premises.
 Go to a nearby safe location, and call your central station or the local authorities to investigate.
 The alarm memory is cleared each time the panel is armed, so any alarms showing are alarms that occurred only during the last armed period.